animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 We overcome those fears of cooties, but [we don't overcome those kingdoms.](https://github.com/slerman12/BrokenWisdoms/blob/main/Philosophy/My-Spirituality.md)

 The wisdoms of these doctors and professors is built from those systems.
-It's to those systems that those people, and all or most of us, hold reverance, even as pedestals of degrees are held up falsely as representative of the acquision of wisdom.
+It's to those systems that those people, and all or most of us, hold reverance, no matter what degrees of education are held up falsely as representative of the acquision of wisdom.

 #### Intimacy healing